At Blood Bank of Hawaii, the safety of our staff, donors and visitors is always our top priority.

 What additional measures are being taken to ensure donor safety?

 - BBH continues to consult with Hawaii DOH, as well as the CDC and FDA.
-We understand and follow the recommendations for social distancing and other precautionary measures to prevent the spread of COVID-19.
+We understand and take precautionary measures to prevent the spread of COVID-19.

 - BBH procedures are already in line with best practices among blood banks.
 However, where applicable, we are modifying our workflow and operational setup to comply with DOH and CDC recommendations.